What is porting a mortgage, and how does it work?

 Perfect for you: How to remortgage

-See what you could be offered by remortgaging
+See what you could get by remortgaging

 What are the benefits of porting a mortgage?